James Joseph Richardson: Trial

 Ernell Washington, James Weaver, and James Cunningham, who had all been cellmates with Richardson in the Arcadia jail, said that Richardson had admitted to them that he had killed the children.
 Judge Justice revoked the bail, ordered Richardson to be jailed again, and asked for a change in venue, to Fort Myers, in the next county.
 Attempts by Robinson to move the trial to a potentially fairer county were denied.

 The trial began on Monday morning, May 27, 1968, at the Lee County Courthouse.
 All of the chosen jurors were white; despite numerous challenges, Robinson was unable to secure a different jury.

 During the trial, the most sensational development was when Cline claimed that there was evidence that at least three of Richardson's children had been killed in another county and a further three who had become ill but had not died.
 Bessie Reece gave evidence that she divided up the meal into seven equal parts once the children came home from school at five minutes to twelve.
-Treadwell, who was conducting the examination of Reece, established that she was on parole at the time but did not ask what charge she had been convicted on; Treadwell did not want the jury to find out that she was on parole for having murdered her husband.
+Treadwell, who was conducting the examination of Reece, established that she was on parole at the time but did not ask what charge she had been convicted on; Treadwell did not want the jury to find out that she was on parole for killing her husband.
 No other questions about her involvement in the preparation of the food were asked.
 When asked about finding the sack of parathion, Reece became more specific, claiming that Charlie Smith wanted to look for the sack and went straight to the shed, pulling a board off the window and discovering the sack, implying that Charlie Smith had prior knowledge of the location of the parathion.
 Then an unknown woman saw them retrieving the sack and called authorities.
 Charlie Smith was in the courtroom but was not asked to testify at that time.